A simple unified explanation of several genetic issues on today's human population and on archaic humans: Model of genetic flow from a small, reproductively advantageous region, into a much larger region. Applications to issues on bottlenecks in human populations and to issues on Neandertals

-\paragraph{\textbf{Comments on Table 1.}} Table 1 shows that, after 2,300 generations ($2,300 \times 23$ years = $52,900$ years), there is more than $0.99 p(1)$ genes from $R(1)$ in each of the $200$ regions.
-This is the same, whether there is a bottleneck or the population size in each region is constant over time.
-We can think of this as mimicking a situation where $R(1)$ is somewhere in Africa.
-Migration goes north to the Middle East, and then either east into Asia or west into Europe.
-In each generation $90\%$ of the population stays and $10\%$ migrate a distance of 50 - 80 km.
-The migration span between $R(1)$ and $R(200)$ will then be between $10,000$ km. and $16,000$ km.
+We can think of the above as mimicking a situation where $R(1)$ is somewhere in Africa.
+Migration goes north to the middle East, and then either east into Asia or west into Europe.
+In each generation $90\%$ of the population stays and $10\%$ migrate a distance of $50-80$km.
+The migration span between $R(1)$ and $R(200)$ will then be between 10,000km and 16,000km.
+Table 1 shows, that, both in the bottleneck Scenario 1 and in Scenario 2, where the population size is constant over time in each region - after 2,400 generations, almost all genes in all regions have originated in region $R(1)$ in Africa.
+From these considerations and the considerations of Sections 2 and 3, where we connect the stability of the living conditions in a region to its reproductivity, we get the following:

+\textit{Given that a region in Africa has over the last 50,000-100,000 years had more stable living conditions than other regions in the world, we can expect the majority of genes in today's human population to have originated in that region.
+This does not depend on whether or not there has been a population bottleneck.
+That also explains, why the genetic variation in today's human population is surprisingly small, i.e., observation (1.) above.
+The explanation of observation (2.) is analogous.}